Employer of Record

 Minimum Wages

-Kuwait’s robust currency and a minimum wage of KWD 75 make it an attractive destination for expatriates seeking employment opportunities.
+Kuwait’s robust currency and a private-sector minimum wage of KWD 75 make it an attractive destination for expatriates seeking employment opportunities.
 The country’s labor law further enhances its appeal by providing favorable provisions for employees.
-According to the law, workers who exceed their regular working hours are entitled to additional compensation, ranging from 25% to 100% of normal remuneration based on the day of overtime—weekday, weekend, or public holiday.
+According to the law, workers who exceed their regular working hours are entitled to additional compensation, ranging from 25% to 100% of normal remuneration based on the day of overtime, weekday, weekly rest day, or public holiday.

-The legislation also ensures timely payment, specifying that monthly salaried employees should be paid at least once a month, while those on different pay frequencies should receive payment every two weeks.
-The government emphasizes the prompt payment of salaries, urging employers not to delay payments beyond seven days after the due date.
-This commitment reflects the government’s dedication to safeguarding the welfare of all private-sector workers in Kuwait.
+The legislation also ensures timely payment, specifying that monthly salaried employees should be paid at least once a month, while those on different pay frequencies should receive payment at least every two weeks.
+The government emphasizes the prompt payment of salaries, and payment may not be delayed beyond seven days after the due date.
+This commitment reflects the government’s dedication to safeguarding the welfare of private-sector workers in Kuwait.

 Payroll Cycle